 Please note that if you will be in New Zealand for more than six months, you may be required to provide a medical and/or x-ray certificate with your application.

-View more information on the Specific Purpose Work Visa.
+View more information on the Student and Trainee Work Visa.

 Frequently asked questions

-Does the Specific Purpose Work Visa enable me to work in New Zealand?
+Does the Student and Trainee Work Visa enable me to work in New Zealand?

-No. Although it is a work visa, the Specific Purpose Work Visa does not allow you to undertake paid employment either at the University of Auckland or for another employer.
-In your case, the visa will be granted for the specific purpose of being a visiting student.
+No. Although it is a work visa, the Student and Trainee Work Visa does not allow you to undertake paid employment, either at the University of Auckland in a position which is not included in your original visa application or for another employer.
+In your case, the visa will be granted for the reasons in your letter of invitation.

 Is there an alternative visa I can apply for?

 You may be eligible for a working holiday visa under the working holiday scheme.
 However, it is important to note that you can only be granted a working holiday visa once.
 If you obtain a working holiday visa and, later on, wish to return to New Zealand, you will not be granted a second working holiday visa.